rehierl/html-outliner-spec/issue-associations-notes.md

 [step 4.9.3.2.1.3](./outliner-steps.md/#4.9.3.2.1.3).

-Heading elements must be considered to be inner nodes of the sections they are assigned to as "heading for that section".
+Heading elements must be considered to be inner nodes of the sections they are assigned to as "heading of that section".
 That is because the first heading inside a sectioning element will be used as the heading of the sectioning element's first inner section, regardless of any preceeding content (sectioning content elements and heading elements excluded).